Hesperian Health Guides

 Keep experimenting until you find what works best.

-For example, this girl, with poor body and hip control, tends to fall through the space between her arms when the handgrips on the walker are upright.
+For example, this girl, who has difficluty with body and hip control, tends to fall through the space between her arms when the handgrips on the walker are upright.

 DVC Ch9 Page 106-3.png